 We have incorporated references in support of our selection for the length of the windows.

-In the revised manuscript please see pp. 13.
+In the revised manuscript please see p.
+13.

 Peer Reviewer comment:

 "On page 11, the authors missed the closing bracket - "cumulative abnormal returns (CARs" However, I suggest that the CARs have already been defined in previous page.
 Hence, no need to define everywhere"